Code Reference

 Bases: ExpressionSet

-Brain data associated with expression of a single transform in hexel space.
+Brain data associated with the expression of a single transform in hexel space.
 Includes lh, rh, flipped, non-flipped.
 Data is log10 p-values

 Methods: